1809 Draped Bust to Left Half Eagle - 1809/8

 Description

 The 1809 Draped Bust to Left Half Eagle - 1809/8 is a Gold Half Eagle produced at the Philadelphia Mint as part of the Draped Bust to Left Half Eagles 1807-1812 series.
 With a mintage of 33,875, this is a scarce issue.
-The obverse features Liberty facing left wearing a mob cap or turban with a larger, draped bust, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by John Reich.
+The obverse features Liberty facing left wearing a mob cap or turban with a larger, draped bust and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1809/8 overdate is a collected variety.
+Production continued at Philadelphia.
+Estimated market value ranges from $4.8K to $36K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8104.
-John Reich redesigned the Half Eagle with a larger, left-facing bust in 1807.
-Relatively low mintages make all dates moderately scarce.
-The series is collected both by date and by die variety.

 External References